ecarnovsky/seedling-height-sorter/README.md

 - Editing and deletion of individual plants
 - All conversions being located in one file
 - Plant suggestions automatically populating the height input field
-- Improvements to the user interface
+- Improvements to the UI